mazen93m/Flightify-2.0/Data Cleaner/README.md

 ## How to use it
-The `datasets` dictionary from `dataCleaner.py` can be used in a python file by importing the module and  asigning the `airports_dict` from the `airports.py` module to a local variable.
+The `datasets` dictionary from `dataCleaner.py` can be used in a python file by importing the module and  asigning the `datasets` dictionary to a local variable.

 ```python
 import dataCleaner as dc